 Conclusion – A stunning Debut Headphone

-Am I surprised a how good a headphone Campfire Audio have managed to produce in the Cascade at the first try?
+Am I surprised how good a headphone Campfire Audio has managed to produce in the Cascade on the first try?
 No, not at all.
-When I heard they had a headphone on the way I expected it to be excellent.
+When I heard they had a headphone on the way, I expected it to be excellent.
 All the more chance for me to be let down then.
 Many other companies have announced things that got me excited but ultimately left me feeling a bit let down.
 None of that here as the Cascade exceeds expectations at every turn.
-Stunning build, comfortable, good looks and great sound.
+Stunning build, comfortable, good looks, and great sound.

-The Cascade won't be for everyone, it's not a purists headphone and its styling may be a bit too modern for some.
-However, for how I like to enjoy my music it's hard to think of another headphone that competes in this price range.
-Either you are going to have to go for an awkwardly bulky Hifi model or sacrifice in other areas of the design.
-All in its an outstanding headphone and one well worth your consideration.
+The Cascade won’t be for everyone, it’s not a purists headphone, and its styling may be a bit too modern for some.
+However, for how I like to enjoy my music, it’s hard to think of another headphone that competes in this price range.
+Either you will have to go for an awkwardly bulky Hifi model or sacrifice in other areas of the design.
+All in, it’s an outstanding headphone and one well worth your consideration.